pkcakeout/pushgateway/README.md

 * Stale timeout information is added to the status-dashboard of the pushgateway, so just visit http://your-host:9091/ to see if the stale timers are configured correctly.

+* Note that the timeouts are not applied directly, but are commited whenever the `persistence.interval` expires.
+Whenever data is written to disk, the timers are checked for expiration and are deleted on write.
+The minimal possible stale timeout therefore is given by the setting `persistence.interval`.

 ### About the job and instance labels